 The excavation of Stone Age Hunting technology was only one of many steps to highlight how human reasoning diverges from that of animals.
 Now, the seven grade model constitutes a base for developing robotics to think more like humans.
 And where the interest in developing human curiosity in machines to distinguish alien objects from rocks at NASA is in the news (Hi Steve Chein at NASA – no need to invent curiosity AI, it’s all here).

 The reason Gärdenfors’ research is of interest from a game creator’s perspective is that his mapping of our thinking doesn’t only help us understand our own and the players’ thinking.
 It illuminates how to approach subfields of artificial intelligence and the current aspirations of developing narratives that “tell stories in a new way” (the so-called emergent and procedural narrative systems).

-However, if we want to take on the narrative as a meaning-making mechanism we need to visit the linguistic and semantic domain as they are the ones who administer the results from our meaning-making.
+However, if we want to take on the narrative as a meaning-making mechanism, we need to visit the linguistic and semantic domains as they are the ones who administer the results from our meaning-making.

 Visit the linguistic and semantic domain

 The field of linguistics and semantics constitutes the system that categorizes and classifies our language and the meanings we create.
 It means they perform the function of administering our meaning-making (narrative constructions) so we can look at the meanings we create and see what they mean.

 For example, I know “space of conception” isn’t a part of the standard approach to perception since the term can’t be found in the linguistics and semantics glossaries.
 However, using a linguistic dictionary will help you discern why we convert objects and actions into nouns and verbs when breaking down the structure of sentences into programmable parts.